Office of Field Experiences

 Fingerprint clearance is required for College of Education Admission and fingerprint clearance cards are routinely checked by the Office of Field Experiences to be sure they are valid.
 To be clear, in order for any University of Arizona student to participate in field experience related to university coursework of any kind, the student must possess a valid Arizona State IVP Fingerprint Clearance Card, and present that card to the Office of Field Experiences.
 The Arizona Department of Public Safety provides information about this clearance within the following link DPS Fingerprint Link.

-IF YOU DO NOT HAVE A FINGERPRINT CLEARANCE CARD AND PLAN TO TAKE A COURSE WITH A PRACTICUM EXPERIENCE this fall (2017), WHICH INCLUDES TLS 3OO Classroom Processes and Instruction, follow the steps in the link above this summer (2017) .
+IF YOU DO NOT HAVE A FINGERPRINT CLEARANCE CARD AND PLAN TO TAKE A COURSE WITH A PRACTICUM EXPERIENCE this fall (2017) or spring (2018), WHICH INCLUDES TLS 3OO Classroom Processes and Instruction, follow the steps in the link above this summer or fall (2017) .
 If you have lost your card, follow the steps to apply for a duplicate right away.
 You cannot begin your field work until you have received your clearance card in the mail and we have seen the card.
-It can take 4 to 6 weeks after applying to receive clearance, longer if research is required, so do not delay in applying.
-Fingerprinting will be done in the
+It can take up to 4 to 6 weeks after applying to receive clearance, longer if research is required, so do not delay in applying.

 Applications for student teaching for Fall 2018 are now closed.